VanOvermeire/rusty-cdk/README.md

 ***This is not an official AWS project.***
 Rather, it is an experiment in making Infrastructure as Code (_IAC_) safer and easier to use by checking as much as possible at compile time.

+It's a bit like a wrapper around `unsafe` CloudFormation.

 ## Usage

 Install using cargo: